thycotic/privman-docs/admin/actions/all/index.md

 ![Approval Request dialog](images/offline.png "Approval Request example")

-If the machine is offline or can’t connect to Privilege Manager to upload the request, another dialogue box will then appear to prompt the end user to contact the helpdesk and generate a verification code:
+If the machine is offline or can't connect to Privilege Manager to upload the request, another dialogue box will then appear to prompt the end user to contact the helpdesk and generate a verification code:

 ![Offline fallback dialog](images/offline-2.png "Approval Request with Offline Fallback example")